Dynamic Programming with State-Dependent Discounting: Conclusion

 \section{Conclusion}

-We provide a simple spectral radius condition under which standard infinite horizon dynamic programs with state-dependent discount rates are well defined and well behaved.
-In particular, under the stated condition, the value function satisfies the Bellman equation, an optimal policy exists and Bellman's principle of optimality is valid.
-Thus, the spectral radius condition we state is the natural analog of the condition $\beta < 1$ in the traditional setting, where the discount factor $\beta$ is not state-dependent.
-Several applications were provided, including those with both bounded and unbounded rewards.
+We introduce a weak discounting condition and show that, under this condition, standard infinite horizon dynamic programs with state-dependent discount rates are well defined and well behaved.
+The value function satisfies the Bellman equation, an optimal policy exists, Bellman's principle of optimality is valid, value function iteration converges and so does Howard's policy iteration algorithm.
+The method can be applied to a broad range of dynamic programming problems, including those with discrete choices, continuous choices and recursive preferences.

+We connect eventual discounting to a spectral radius condition and provided guidelines on how to calculate the spectral radius for a range of discount specifications.
+We show that the condition is more likely to fail when the discount process has higher mean, persistence, or volatility.
+For models with Epstein--Zin preferences and state-dependent discount factors, the condition also depends on the elasticity of intertemporal substitution.

+One natural open question is: how do our results translate into continuous time?
+It would also be valuable to understand how the results change if discounting depends on endogenous states and actions.
+Finally, more research is needed on how close to necessary the eventual discounting conditions are for recursive preference models, and especially those involving long run risks, since these models generate realistic asset price processes by driving their parameterizations close to the boundary between stability and instability.
+These questions are left to future research.